jamie-allen/sdisruptor/presentation/presentation.md

 BATCHING EFFECT
 When a consumer falls behind due to latency, it has the ability to process all ring buffer elements up to the last committed by the producer, a capability not found in queues
 Lagging consumers can therefore "catch up", increasing throughput and reducing/smoothing latency; near constant time for latency regardless of load, until memory subsystem is saturated, at which point the profile is linear following Little's Law
+Producers also batch, and can write to the point in the ring buffer where the slowest consumer is currently working Producers also have to manage a wait strategy when there are multiples of them; no "commits" to the ring buffer occur until the current sequence number is the one before the claimed slot
 Compared to "J" curve effect on latency observed with queues as load increases DEPENDENCY GRAPHS
 With a graph like model of producers and consumers (such as actors), queues are required to manage interactions between each of the elements